SouthGreenPlatform/VcfHunter/tutorial_RnaSeqVariantCalling.md

 -   \*_trim.bam file containing splitted reads
 -   \*_trim.bai file (index of the bam file)

-i - Indel realigment: In this step, reads realigned around indels.
+### i - Indel realigment

+In this step, reads realigned around indels.
 Countrary to **process\_reseq** a vcf on known indel could not be provided.
-It will be implemented in futur...
+It will be implemented in future...

     python3 ../bin/process_RNAseq.1.0.py -c ../data/config/RNAseq.conf -t 8 -p RNAseq -s i